Cowboys hoping next time they see Ezekiel Elliott on field isn't October

 But now the Cowboys can do nothing but wait on Henderson and see when Elliott will be available.
 Saturday offered a taste of what could be.

 "We love having Zeke back there in the backfield," right tackle La'el Collins said.
 "It's going to be a great season.
-He's going to be back and I think everything will get figured out.
+He's going to be back, and I think everything will get figured out.
 He'll be good and we'll be ready to roll."